 - 5-Hour DCF Emergent Literacy Course

-- Employed in a licensed child care setting working with children 5 years or younger (preferably birth-3 years of age) - volunteering is not accepted.
+- Employed in a licensed child care setting or a licensed family child care home working with children 5 years or younger (preferably birth-3 years of age) - volunteering is not accepted.

 - TABE Exam (9D Survey) www.palmbeachstate.edu/Testing

 Financial assistance is available for many of the child care courses offered at Palm Beach State College through the SEEK and TEACH scholarships.

 - Employed at any early childhood program in Palm Beach County that receives public funding (i.e., school readiness, VPK, Head Start) and working directly with children ages 0–5 years